waku-org/research/docs/incentivisation.md

+---
+title: Incentivisation
+---

-Waku is a family of decentralized communication protocols.
+Waku is a family of decentralised communication protocols.
 The Waku Network (TWN) consists of independent nodes running Waku protocols.
-TWN needs incentivization (shortened to i13n) to ensure proper node behavior.
+TWN needs incentivisation (shortened to i13n) to ensure proper node behaviour.

 The goal of this document is to outline and contextualize our approach to TWN i13n.
 After providing an overview of Waku and relevant prior work,